640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 There are 2 types of the disease.
 They are named for the areas of Africa where they are found.
 West African sleeping sickness is caused by the parasite Trypanosoma brucei gambiense.
 This long-term (chronic) infection can last for years.
 East African sleeping sickness is caused by Trypanosoma brucei rhodesiense.
-It’s a short-term (acute) illness that may last several weeks.
+It’s a short-term (acute) illness that may last several weeks to months.

 People from the U.S. who travel to Africa are rarely infected.
-On average, 1 U.S. citizen is infected in a year.
+On average, 1 U.S. citizen is infected every year.
 The person is typically infected in East African game parks.

 The only people at risk for African sleeping sickness are those to travel to Africa.
 That’s where the tsetse fly is found.
 The parasites that cause the disease are passed on only by the tsetse fly.